 - Extreme fatigue after social or stimulus-rich situations

-Do you recognize these?
-Then it’s time to give your nervous system some rest.
+Do you recognize this?
+Then it's time to give your nervous system some calm.

-Why does deep pressure help so well with HSP and overstimulation?
+Why does deep pressure work so well for HSP and overstimulation?

-deep pressure activates proprioceptors in the muscles and joints.
-This sends a powerful safety signal to the brain: “It is safe, you may relax.”
-Main effects:
+deep pressure activates proprioceptors in muscles and joints.
+This sends a powerful safety signal to the brain: “It’s safe, you can relax.”
+Key effects:

-- Switch to the parasympathetic nervous system (rest and recovery)
+- Switching to the parasympathetic nervous system (calm and recovery)

 - Lower heart rate and blood pressure